jiaojiaojane/Interactive-Lab-Hub/Lab 3/README.md

 # Chatterboxes
-Week 1 Collaborator: Christy Wu, Jane Wang
+Week 1 Collaborator: Sylvia Ding, Christy Wu

-Week 2 Collaborator: Christy Wu, Jane Wang, Jonathan Tan
+Week 2 Collaborator: Sylvia Ding, Christy Wu, Jonathan Tan

 Sylvia Ding: Came up with the idea, designed the Conversational User Flow, built a CUI prototype using Voice Flow and experimented on different logics and utterances.
 Also worked on hardware wire for LED light and temperature sensor.